 This powerful plant is often dismissed as a common weed and people don’t pay too much attention to it.
-Only few people know that It is nutritionally similar to dandelion: full of iron, vitamin C, vitamin K and B vitamins.
-This article will focus on the Broadleaf Plantain or Plantago major, which makes for a good edible and medicinal plant.
+Only a few people know that It is nutritionally similar to dandelion: full of iron, vitamin C, vitamin K and B vitamins.
+This article will focus on the Broadleaf Plantain or Plantago major, which makes for an excellent edible and medicinal plant.

 How to identify plantain